-Lenny Henry has been a comedian since the age of 16.
+Lenny Henry plays Elmore.
+Lenny has been a comedian since the age of 16.
 He has risen from being a cult star on children’s television to becoming one of Britain’s best-known comedians, as well as a writer, philanthropist and award-winning actor.
-In recent years he has starred in The Comedy of Errors at the National Theatre, Fences at the Duchess Theatre, and in 2017 he made his Donmar Warehouse debut in The Resitable Rise of Arturo Ui.
+In recent years he has starred in The Comedy of Errors at the National Theatre, Fences at the Duchess Theatre, and in 2017 he made his Donmar Warehouse debut in The Resistible Rise of Arturo Ui.
 He has also been a Trustee of the National Theatre since February 2016.
 His television credits include Broadchurch, The Syndicate and the biographic Danny and The Human Zoo.
 Henry’s Production Company, Douglas Road, has achieved success in partnership with Burning Bright on the recently acclaimed The Commonwealth Kid documentary.
-As a co-founder of Comic Relief he was delighted to announce this year that the British Public has donated over £1billion to Comic Relief over the last 30 years.
+As a co-founder of Comic Relief, in 2018 he was delighted to announce that the British Public had donated over £1billion to Comic Relief over the last 30 years.
 He is a strong advocate for diversity, taking his work on the subject to Cannes in order to deliver the Keynote speech launching the idea of offering tax breaks for diversity, as well as talks given in Rome to the global TV and film insider audience.
 Henry was chosen by Baroness Doreen Lawrence to interview three beneficiaries of the Stephen Lawrence trust at his memorial in 2018.

 August Wilson (1945–2005) was an American playwright.
 He won a Pulitzer Prize and a Tony Award for his play Fences and earned a second Pulitzer Prize for The Piano Lesson.
 His other notable works include Seven Guitars, Gem of the Ocean, Jitney and Ma Rainey's Black Bottom.